melinath/django-daguerre/docs/guides/using-daguerre.rst

 Let's be lazy
 -------------

-So the :ttag:`{% adjust %}` tag renders as a URL, which gets an adjusted image, right?
-Well, yes, but in a very lazy fashion.
-It actually renders a URL to an adjustment view, which runs the adjustment (if necessary), and then redirects the user to the actual adjusted image's URL.
+So the :ttag:`{% adjust %}` tag renders as a URL to adjusted image, right?
+Yes, but as lazily as possible.
+If the adjustment has already been performed, the adjusted image's URL is fetched from the database.
+If the adjustment has *not* been performed, the tag renders as a URL to a view which, when accessed, will create an adjusted version of the image and return a redirect to the adjusted image's actual URL.

-The upshot is that no matter how many :ttag:`{% adjust %}` tags you have on a page, it will render as quickly when the thumbnails already exist as it will when the thumbnails still need to be created.
-The thumbnails will then be filled in as the user starts to request them.
+This does have the downside of requiring an additional request/response cycle when unadjusted images are fetched by the user – but it has the upside that no matter how many :ttag:`{% adjust %}` tags you have on a page, the initial load of the page won't be slowed down by (potentially numerous, potentially expensive) image adjustments.

 .. note::